-We highlight these as potential differences that might arise between the Illinois utility load forecast assumptions and the consideration needed for how to approach the risks associated with any large load customers as it relates to whether or not they will materialize, the ramp rate associated with the load, and the potential for those customers to materialize at a lower utilization rate.
+EFG highlights these as potential differences that might arise between the Illinois utility load forecast assumptions and the consideration needed for how to approach the risks associated with any large load customers as it relates to whether or not they will materialize, the ramp rate associated with the load, and the potential for those customers to materialize at a lower utilization rate.
 Scenarios will be needed to reflect this risk.
-With the information we have available to date, we would recommend at a minimum, performing a scenario with no new large load customers included, a scenario that includes only those new customers with a signed agreement, a higher load forecast scenario that assumes a level of load between those customers with a signed agreement and what is reported as being in the utility's load queue, and an additional scenario that incorporates the risks associated with ramp rates, load materialization, and utilization.
-An additional scenario that essumed new large load growth would need to be flexible in order to bring the system to a .1 LOLE.
+With the information we have available to date, EFG would recommend at a minimum, performing a scenario with no new large load customers included, a scenario that includes only those new customers with a signed agreement, a higher load forecast scenario that assumes a level of load between those customers with a signed agreement and what is reported as being in the utility's load queue, and an additional scenario that incorporates the risks associated with ramp rates, load materialization, and utilization.
+An additional scenario that would be helpful to include is if a portfolio does not meet the .1 LOLE is to look at what level of the assumed new large load growth would need to be flexible in order to bring the system to a .1 LOLE.

-Question 12: Are there any additional considerations - data inputs, policy, drivers, or assumptions - that Stakeholders believe the Agencies should consider, not already explain in response to the preceding questions?
+Question 12: Are there any additional considerations-data inputs, policy, drivers, or assumptions-that Stakeholders believe the Agencies should consider, not already explain in response to the preceding questions?
 Please explain in detail.